PanicStation.org

 Scope note

-This guide covers immediate first steps only.
-After you’re evaluated, clinicians may advise follow-up, risk reduction, and when it’s safe to drive, work, or fly.
+These are first steps only.
+After emergency evaluation, clinicians may advise follow-up, risk reduction, medication changes, and when it is safe to drive, work, or fly.

 Important note

-This is general information, not medical advice or a diagnosis.
-If you have sudden neurological symptoms—even if they resolve—seek emergency care.
+This is general information, not medical advice, a diagnosis, or professional care.
+If you have sudden neurological symptoms, even if they resolve, seek emergency care.

 Additional Resources